markstringer-dti/markstringer-dti.github.io/dti.md

 Person 3: Oh my God the Pirates are coming.
 The cannons!
 Load the cannons!

 Person 4: Oh my God the Pirates are coming.
-Quick hide in the lifeboats.
+Quick!
+Hide in the lifeboats!

 All these are good selections.
-Of course the audience hope that hiding in the lifeboats won't work, but will result in lots of comedy.
+Of course, the audience hope that hiding in the lifeboats won't work but will result in lots of comedy.

 Sometimes in this kind of situation, someone makes a different kind of suggestion.
 Something like this: